 A great-looking website inspires confidence in your brand and your food while giving you an edge over your competition.
 It’s not just about giving yourself an online makeover.
-With WordPress, there are free and premium resources dedicated for restaurants, cafes, and bars at your fingertips.
+With WordPress, there are free and premium resources dedicated to restaurants, cafes, and bars at your fingertips.

 This article is packed with apps that streamline your work process meaning more time to focus on what’s important – your business.
 Find tips on the best plugins to automate your work as well as some great themes and templates to give your business a professional and unique representation online.
 Also, discover some necessary elements of a restaurant website.
 This short article offers an insight into how to use WordPress to get the most out of your restaurant or cafe’s website.

 1. Free, Flexible, and Easy to Use